 An OT will visit you at home and assess your needs.
 Based on the assessment and what you tell them, the OT will recommend equipment and adaptations to make your life easier.
 The council has to provide equipment and adaptations that cost less than £1000 free.
 You may also be able to get help with costs for larger adaptations.

 A care needs assessment may be carried out by a social worker.
 They may find that you are eligible for additional support services, such as visiting carers.

 If you’re in hospital

 Before you go home, the OT in the hospital might assess you and decide that some adaptations are needed so you can return home safely.
 These adaptations should be made before you are discharged.

 If you need a larger piece of equipment or adaptation, they might refer you to the OT at your local social services department who will assess you at home.

 You may have to buy some very small aids yourself, such as kettle tippers.
 You can use the self-assessment website, askSARA to find out about the sort of equipment that is available and details of suppliers.

 Help with specific needs

-Organisations, such as the Royal National Institute for the Blind (RNIB), Action on Hearing Loss or Sense, may be able to provide more in-depth advice about technology or adaptations to help with your specific needs, for example if you are losing your sight or your hearing or you have problems with memory loss.
+Organisations, such as the Royal National Institute for the Blind (RNIB), RNID or Sense, may be able to provide more in-depth advice about technology or adaptations to help with your specific needs, for example if you are losing your sight or your hearing or you have problems with memory loss.
 They offer equipment assessment services in some areas, in partnership with local authorities and community groups.

 If you're turned down